buysoft/buys-stash.github.io/_posts/2022-08-09-azdevops-selfhostedagents-insideaks.markdown

 ---
 layout: post
-title:  "Azure DevOps Self-Hosted Agents with Azure Kubernetes Services"
+title:  "Azure DevOps Self-Hosted Agents with Azure Kubernetes Service"
 date:   2022-08-09 17:00:00 +0200
 categories: jekyll update
 ---

-Looking for a way to deploy Azure DevOps Self-Hosted Agents and run them inside Azure Kubernetes Services (**AKS**)?
+Looking for a way to deploy Azure DevOps Self-Hosted Agents and run them inside Azure Kubernetes Service (**AKS**)?
 Do you want your Linux distribution or Windows operating system loaded from Azure Container Registry?
 Or do you even need auto-scaling for your agents no matter it is a Linux distribution of Windows operating system?

 **STOP**!
 This is the place where you will find 'how' to do this.
 Just follow each part of the table of contents or pick the chapter related to your situation or question.